I bought my first camera in 1978, a Rollei 35T, to take

 pictures on climbing trips.
 The Rollei is a compact

 rangefinder with good optics.
-Several images in the
+Several images on this

 published in magazines.
 When I started to feel limited